NishantBaheti/mightypy/README.rst

 Description
 ===========

-This package initially started with the idea of plotting live trend graph using matplotlib as base.
+This package initially started with the idea of expanding mightiness of python with expermenting on data structures and machine learning algorithms.

-visit https://graphpkg.readthedocs.io/ for detailed documentation
+visit https://mightypy.readthedocs.io/ for detailed documentation

-Installation

-from pypi:
+Install from pypi:

 .. note::
     pip install mightypy